-Instructors should post final examination and semester grades only through the approved electronic vehicles (currently Canvas and WebAdvisor).
+Instructors should post final examination and semester grades only through the approved electronic vehicles (Self-Service).
 Instructors must observe privacy rules and regulations provided through the Family Educational Rights and Privacy Act (FERPA) or otherwise provided by College policy.

 The nature and content of examinations are left to the discretion of the instructor.